llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 PrimalAdaptor
 ###############

-The ``axom::bump::utilities::PrimalAdaptor`` class takes a topology view and a coordset view and makes it possible to retrieve a zone as a shape from Axom's Primal component.
+The ``axom::bump::PrimalAdaptor`` class takes a topology view and a coordset view and makes it possible to retrieve a zone as a shape from Axom's Primal component.
 For example, the ``PrimalAdaptor`` class can wrap a topology view that contains 2D shapes such as triangles, quads, polygons and allow them to be accessed as an